cglane/Docker-Angular-Express-App/readme.md

-# MEAN Base app
+# Docker Express Sequilize  app

-Sequilize Express Angular Node Docker

 This is a test application using all five of the technologies above with a mysql db.